 I love this pose because it’s a more casual version of everyone lined up for the camera.

 Stand up and shoot down on a seated family.
 As well as being a variation on the wide shot, it’s a perspective that lends itself perfectly to candid moments between family members.

-Ask a couple to do this, and you’re guaranteed natural laughter will ensue.
+If you are looking for some fun couple poses, this one is a great choice.
+Ask any couple to do this pose, and you’re guaranteed natural laughter will ensue.